loupeteam/LPM/README.md

 # Description

 LPM is the Loupe Package Manager.
-This tool is designed to make it easy to interact with Loupe packages within the Automation Studio and webHMI ecosystems.
+This tool is designed to make it easy to interact with Loupe packages within the Automation Studio and Loupe UX ecosystems.
 It provides a command line interface for installing packages in a project, and for managing their lifecycle (version update, dependency checks, removal, etc).

 # Documentation